kilkki/top-trumps-dapp/README.md

 1. Clone repo
 2. Install MetaMask for your browser
 3. Run `npm install`
-4. Start rpc or ganache
+4. Start rpc or ganache.
+(Change the network address accordingly in truffle.js)
 5. Run `npm run dev`
-6.
+6. Open browser to localhost if previous command didn't automatically

+### Todo ###
+* Use frontend framework like angular
+* Clean up code
+* Add error checks to frontend
+* Wish there was more hours in a day than 24